 Some people have told me that if you travel through a non-EU country with an EU pet passport that this voids the EU passport.
 This is not true and I can find no official vet to confirm this however I have heard horror stories of bribery & corruption at the Serbian border involving a pet and some people have told me that British vets will not sign the Serbian health certificate because it isn’t a DEFRA form…

-So for this reason we did not drive through Serbia – although we will on a future trip!
+So for this reason we did not drive through Serbia in 2018 – although we have done three or four times since.

 Eurotunnel – £102